 I’ll be the first to admit that the thing I really don’t like about diving is all the set-up.
-It’s just so much equipment, and the process of wiggling in and out of a wetsuit, setting up all your gear and then strapping it all to the tank…well, it’s just that: a process.
+It’s just so much equipment, and the process of wiggling in and out of a wetsuit, setting up all your gear and then strapping it all to the tank … well, it’s just that: a process.
+But one dive shop on Bonaire made it a lot easier for all of us to enjoy the experience.

 It’s definitely no lazy man’s sport and, cost aside, is the only thing that stops me from doing more diving than I already do.
 Angie, a long-time friend with whom I got my open water certification in the Bahamas nearly a decade ago, and I were on the same page.
 The first day we arrived on Bonaire, she said: “I’d just like to go somewhere for my honeymoon where I have a butler.
 Is that too much to ask?”
 No, Angie, it’s not.